Maercusxch/eJPT_Notes/2_Assessment Methodologies/02_Footprinting & Scanning.md

 Transpost Layer Protocols

-- TCP (Transmission Control Protocol): Connection-oriented protocol providing reliable and ordered delivery of data.
+- **TCP** (Transmission Control Protocol): Connection-oriented protocol providing reliable and ordered delivery of data.
-- UDP (User Datagram Protocol): Connectionless protocol that is faster but provides no guarantees regarding the order or reliability of data delivery.
+- **UDP** (User Datagram Protocol): Connectionless protocol that is faster but provides no guarantees regarding the order or reliability of data delivery.

+#### TCP
+### TCP

+TCP is one of the main protocols operating at the Transport Layer (Layer 4) of the OSI model.
+TCP is a connection oriented, reliable protocol that provides a dependable and ordered delivery of data between two devices over a network.
+It ensures, that data sent from one application on a device is recieved accurately and in the correct order by another application on a different device.